Summary

 We discussed several ways to handle errors in Haskell:

-1. Encoding errors as a data type and using the Either type to encode "a value or an error".
-Useful approach for uneffectful code
+Eithertype to encode "a value or an error".
+Useful approach for uneffectful code - Using

 We've also learned a few new abstractions and techniques: